Mouth or Genitals, What Kind of Herpes Do You Actually Have?

 Is Herpes Keratitis Serious?

 This is one of the most searched questions: “Is herpes keratitis serious?”
-The honest answer is yes, but not in the way people fear.
+And the answer, although somewhat unpleasant, is: “Yes, it is serious, but not in the way people fear.”

 People are also reading: Can I Test for STDs While on PrEP?
 What Changes